Metro looks to employee vaccinations as milestone in moving toward recovery

 Metro board members on Thursday also received an update on the completion of a $120 million project that added wireless infrastructure to Metro’s underground tunnels.

-AT&T, T-Mobile and Verizon signals now operate throughout the Metrorail system, providing riders with a streaming-level of service.
+AT&T, T-Mobile and Verizon signals now operate throughout the Metrorail system, providing riders with a streaming level of service.
 Metro officials said the upgrade will help riders connect to Metro’s mobile app, which allows riders to access and reload SmarTrip accounts and make contactless fare payments using their phones.

-Mobile capabilities were available on iPhones last fall with Android users slated to get those services in November, although that hasn’t happened yet, a Metro spokeswoman said.
-Metro officials did not provide a response about the reason for the delay.
+Mobile capabilities were available on iPhones last fall, with Android users slated to get those services in November, although that hasn’t happened yet, a Metro spokeswoman said.
+The spokeswoman did not say what caused the delay but said developers are performing tests on the system.